-And when you are struggling to be an adult, you may need to give up some financial and lifestyle habits that keep you from achieving those money goals.
+To get your finances under control, you may need to give up some lifestyle habits that keep you from achieving those money goals.

 Instead, it means you need to stop doing them all the time!

-It is time to break those selfish habits of spending money you don’t necessarily have, and learn how to become debt-free even on a low income, with making a few adjustments.
+It’s time to learn how to become debt-free even on a low income, with making a few adjustments.

 *This post may contain affiliate links.
 Disclosure here.